Can You Refuse a Field Sobriety Test?

 Whether a suspect chooses to take Field Sobriety Tests or politely declines an officer’s request, they may be asked to take a chemical test if a law enforcement officer has sufficient justification (probable cause) to believe they may be too impaired to drive.
 This is important, as officers who subject suspects to a chemical test of their breath, blood, or urine without probable cause may be conducting an unlawful search and seizure, which means any evidence obtained as a result of this unlawful search (i.e. the results of a chemical test), could be considered inadmissible in court.
 Often, this results in charges being dismissed because prosecutors have little to no evidence that proves a driver is impaired.

-For the purpose of answering whether or not you have the right to refuse a chemical test when stopped under suspicion of DUI, we’ll assume the officer has some type of justification – whether they infer it from your body language, smell of alcohol, or other signs that may or may not be a definitive indication of impairment.
-In this situation, officers will likely ask drivers to first perform a preliminary breathalyzer test at the scene and / or additional testing at a police station or local jail.
+For the sake of answering whether or not you have the right to refuse a chemical test when stopped under suspicion of DUI, we’ll assume the officer has justification – whether they infer it from your body language, smell of alcohol, or other signs that may or may not be a definitive indication of impairment.
+In this situation, officers will likely ask drivers to first perform a preliminary breathalyzer test at the scene and/or additional testing at a police station.
 We explain more about these tests below:

 - Non-Field Breath, Blood & Urine Tests – If you exercise your right to refuse a PBT test, you must know that you cannot refuse any secondary chemical test of your breath, blood, or urine conducted at a local law enforcement station or detention facility without consequences.
 That’s because West Virginia has an implied consent law, which means all motorists implicitly give their consent to chemical testing as a condition of driving when requested to do so as part of a DUI investigation.
 If you refuse a second breathalyzer, urine, or blood test at a station or jail, you can face an automatic one-year suspension of your driver’s license, and may still be charged with driving under the influence.
 You may also be ineligible to participate in the DUI Deferral Program which can result in the dismissal and expungement of your DUI charge.